The Mummy (1932 film): Historical accuracy

-The Scroll of Thoth is a fictional artifact, though likely based on the Book of the Dead.
-Thoth, the Egyptian god of knowledge, is said to be the inventor of hieroglyphs and the author of the Book of the Dead.
+While the Scroll of Thoth is a fictional artifact, it was likely based on the Book of the Dead, a real-world ancient Egyptian funerary text that was said to contain magic spells that would aid a soul in going to the afterlife.
+The eponymous Thoth was the Egyptian god of knowledge, and was said to be the inventor of hieroglyphs, which were thought to contain a sort of magic power.
 The film also makes reference to the Egyptian myth of the goddess Isis resurrecting Osiris after his murder by his brother Set.

 Conspirators were caught in a plot to assassinate Pharaoh Ramesses III around 1151 B.C.
 Papyrus trial transcripts reveal that the conspirators were prescribed 'great punishments of death', and archaeological evidence led to the suggestion that at least one of them may have been buried alive.
 Although such punishment was not common practice, this discovery probably influenced the film's screenplay.

 There is no evidence to suggest that the ancient Egyptians believed in or considered the possibility of reanimated mummies.
 Mummification was a sacred process meant to prepare a dead body to carry the soul through the afterlife, not for being reincarnated and living again on Earth.
 While it is possible that some individuals were mummified by being buried alive, it is unlikely that ancient Egyptians would think resurrection was possible because they were very aware of the fact that all the necessary organs had been removed and the body would be of little use on Earth anymore.
 Egyptologist Stuart Tyson Smith notes that 'the idea of mobile mummies was not entirely alien to ancient Egypt', citing one of the Hellenistic-era stories of Setna Khaemwas, which features both the animated mummy of Naneferkaptah and a fictional Book of Thoth and may have inspired screenwriter John Balderston.

-The Mummy has also been decried for "othering" Eastern culture, especially portraying it as being more primitive and superstitious than Western culture.
-In one scene, Helen Grosvenor longs for the "real" (Classical) Egypt, disparaging that she is in contemporary Islamic Egypt.
-This is viewed by critic Caroline T. Schroeder as a slight against Islamic culture at the time.